 There are five main reasons additional oversight may be necessary:

 - Government policy: Government of Alberta policy, legislation, or regulations may require us to apply additional oversight.

 - Variances: An operator may request a deviation from our standard rules and requirements.

-- New activity or technology: An operator may be planning an innovative approach to energy development, either in the way they conduct an activity or in the use of new technology that has not previously been assessed by us.
+- New activity or technology: An operator may be planning an innovative approach to energy development, either in the way they conduct an activity or in the use of a technology that has not previously been assessed by us.